MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 ### Application control

 Windows Defender Application Control (WDAC) helps protect your Windows endpoints by only allowing trusted applications and processes to run.
 Most organizations used a phased deployment of WDAC.
 That is, most organizations don't roll out WDAC across all Windows endpoints at first.
-In fact, depending on whether your organization's Windows endpoints are fully managed, lightly managed, or "Bring Your Own Device" endpoints, you might deploy WDAC on all or some endpoints, or rely on other security policies instead.
+In fact, depending on whether your organization's Windows endpoints are fully managed, lightly managed, or "Bring Your Own Device" endpoints, you might deploy WDAC on all or some endpoints.

 To help with planning your WDAC deployment, see the following resources: